MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Introduction

 \section{Introduction}

-Magnetic resonance imaging (MRI) is a well-established diagnostic tool that provides several advantages over other imaging modalities, including exquisite soft-tissue contrast, high spatial and temporal resolution, multiple contrast mechanisms, and radiation-free acquisition.
-MRI is routinely used in a broad range of clinical applications, including neuro, musculoskeletal, abdominal, and cardiovascular imaging.
-However, long scan times remain a challenge in MRI as they can reduce patient comfort, make acquisition sensitive to motion, and decrease patient throughout.
-Consequently, accelerating MRI has become a highly active area of research, with various acquisition and processing techniques being explored to reduce scan times \cite{ravishankar2019image}.
+Magnetic resonance imaging (MRI) is a well-established diagnostic tool that offers several advantages over other imaging modalities, including excellent soft-tissue contrast, high spatial and temporal resolution, multiple contrast mechanisms, and radiation-free acquisition.
+MRI is routinely used in various clinical applications, including neuro, musculoskeletal, abdominal, and cardiovascular imaging.
+However, long scan times remain a challenge in MRI, as they can reduce patient comfort, increase sensitivity to motion, and decrease patient throughput.
+Consequently, accelerating MRI has become a highly active area of research \cite{ravishankar2019image}.

-In parallel MRI (pMRI), which is available on all commercial MRI scanners, the data are acquired in parallel across multiple receive coils \cite{pruessmann1999sense}.
-The resulting multi-coil data, even when subsampled below the Nyquist rate, can be jointly processed to reconstruct the underlying image.
-Typically, pMRI can speed up the acquisition process by a factor of two to three.
-To achieve further acceleration, pMRI can be combined with methods that utilize prior information about the image.
-For example, compressed sensing (CS) leverages sparsity-based priors and can be readily paired with pMRI \cite{lustig2007sparse}.
-The combination of pMRI and CS yields acceleration rates higher than those of pMRI alone, and these reconstruction methods are becoming increasingly available on commercial scanners \cite{forman2016compressed}.